+- Autoroute used for MPLS tells a router to build its routing table so that anything behind the TE tunnel tailend is routed down that tunnel.

+- How does it work?

+- IGP runs SPF

-- Autoroute tells a router to build its routing table so that anything behind the TE tunnel tailend is routed down that tunnel. - How does it work? - IGP runs SPF - If a node is either tunnel tail or behind the tunnel tailend, the TE tunnel will be added to that node instead of the IGP path in the routing table.
+- Create a tunnel

+- If a node is either tunnel tail or behind the tunnel tailend, the TE tunnel will be added to that node instead of the IGP path in the routing table.